AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/ssr.md

 The following fields are available for the configuration:

-* **Content path pattern** - Regular expression in order to match a portion of the content, if necessary
+* **Content path pattern** - Regular expression to match a portion of the content, if necessary
 * **Remote endpoint URL** - URL of the endpoint that is responsible for generating the content
   * Use the secured HTTPS protocol if not in local network.
 * **Additional request headers** - Additional headers to be added to the request sent to the remote endpoint